Africa is advancing but struggling to free itself from Western know-how

 Mauritania, future world leader in green hydrogen?

 This poor country has two flagship projects: Noor and Aman, ranked among the largest green hydrogen projects in Africa.
 With an investment of 3.5 billion dollars, Noor aims to export green hydrogen to other African countries.
-It could become, by 2030, the largest exporter in the world, according to estimates by the African platform Energy Capital and Power.
+It might become, by 2030, the largest exporter in the world, according to estimates by the African platform Energy Capital and Power.

 The Aman project aims to produce 10 million tonnes per year of green ammonia and generate 110 terawatt hours (TWh) of electricity.
 Its investment is valued at $40 billion.
 That said, Mauritania must resort to foreign funding to be able to carry out its projects.
 This is how an agreement was signed on June 22, 2022 with the European Investment Bank to support the development of green hydrogen and renewable energies.